 Processing extruders are used for both manufacturing final products and compounding purposes.
 In processing extruders, the compounding process occurs in the mixing chamber.
 The end of the chamber is connected to a mold or specific dies which give the shape of the final product, to obtain the end product.

 This is a machine with a parrel and screw.
 There are heating pads to supply heat externally for mixing.
 In the feeding section, no heat is applied.
-Because, if heat is applied at the feeding section, the material is going to be melted. if the material melted at the feeding section, it is difficult to insert new material.
+Because, if heat is applied to the feeding section, the material is going to be melted. if the material melted at the feeding section, it is difficult to insert new material.
 So, heat will apply to the transition section.

 Along the shaft, there are spiraling threads which are called “flights”.
 The distance between two flights is called pitch.
 The pitch is changed along the shaft.
 The angle of flight is called “slant”.
 The slant is also changed along the shaft.
 The distance between the shaft and the wall of the chamber is called depth.
 It is changed along the shaft.

-At the metering section depth will decrease.
+At the metering, section depth will decrease.
 So, a high shear force will apply to the material.
 Due to the high shear force, the temperature will increase.
 Then the material tries to reach its melting temperature or above.
 And a molten material will obtain.
 Molten material has a high viscosity and it is called “Flux”.
 Molten material will be pumped forward to the machine.

 At the decompression, depth will increase again.
 In this section, the material is already melted and it is supplied shear force.
 Due to the sheer force, the viscosity of the material will reduce.
 This is called “Shear thinning”.
 If there are light materials such as moisture, are agglomerated and removed through the vent as water vapor.

-At the second metering section depth is reduced again.
+At the second metering, section depth is reduced again.
 Then again, the temperature might be increased by about 5℃.
 Finally, a low viscous molten material will obtain.
-At the end of the chamber, there is a filter which is called “Breaker plate” which filters unmolten particles and any other unwanted particles.
+At the end of the chamber, there is a filter which is called a “Breaker plate” which filters unmolten particles and any other unwanted particles.

 The mixing efficiency of the extrude depends on the (Length/Diameter) ratio of the screw.

-|Materials that are going to be extruded.||Length/Diameter ratio|
+|Materials that are going to be extruded||Length/Diameter ratio|

 Then, thermoplastic mixing extruders have a long and narrow screw.
 Rubber mixing extrudes have wide and short screws.

 A twin-screw extruder is a type of extruder that has two screws in the mixing chamber.
-The rest of the machine is the same as the single screw extruder.
+The rest of the machine is the same as the single-screw extruder.
 Two screws give additional shear force to the material.
 In the mixing chamber, two screws are placed side by side.
 In a counter-rotating system slant and pitch should be matched.
 Twin screws can be either co-rotating or counter-rotating.

-Counter rotate twin-screw extruders have long mixing chambers; co-rotating twin-screw extruders have medium length mixing chambers and single screw extruders have long mixing chambers.
+Counter-rotate twin-screw extruders have long mixing chambers; co-rotating twin-screw extruders have medium-length mixing chambers and single-screw extruders have long mixing chambers.

-Single screw extruders and co-rotating twin-screw extruders are self-cleaning machines.
+Single-screw extruders and co-rotating twin-screw extruders are self-cleaning machines.
 Counter-rotating extruders are difficult to clean.